Quantrill leads Guardians past Rangers 6-3 in DH opener - WHIZ News

 The opener of the three-game series was rained out Monday, the seventh time the Guardians have been postponed at home this season.
 This is their fourth doubleheader at home already in 2022.

-Despite the scatter-shot schedule, Cleveland has won six of seven and evened its record for the first time since May 14.
+Despite the scatter-shot schedule, Cleveland has evened its record for the first time since May 14.

+“It needs to be a jumping off point, if anything,” Guardians manager Terry Francona said.
+“We’ve got a lot of baseball to play.
+It shows if we play good baseball to play.
+But it shows if we play good baseball, we can win.
+Our guys know that.”

 Texas left-hander Taylor Hearn will start the second game against Cleveland rookie Kirk McCarty, another lefty.